Jay Peak Resort

-Jay Peak Resort is an American ski resort located on Jay Peak in the Green Mountains, between the Village of Jay and Montgomery Center, Vermont.
+Jay Peak Resort is an American ski resort located on Jay Peak in the northern Green Mountains, between Jay, Vermont and Montgomery Center, Vermont.
 Its vertical drop of 2153 ft is the eighth largest in New England and the fifth largest in Vermont.
-Although mostly located in the town of Jay, Vermont, part of the resort, including the summit of Jay Peak, the Jet Triple Chair area and much of the Big Jay backcountry descent, is located in the town of Westfield, Vermont.
-The resort is just 4 miles (6.5 km) south of the Canada–United States border, above which is the Province of Quebec.
+Although mostly located in the town of Jay, part of the resort, including the summit of Jay Peak, the Jet Triple Chair area, and much of the Big Jay backcountry descent, is located in the town of Westfield, Vermont, to the south.
+The northernmost part of the resort is located 4 miles (6.5 km) south of the border with Quebec, Canada.

-The resort opened for skiing in 1957, and it now includes year-round activities.
+The resort opened for skiing in 1957 and later expanded to year-round activities.
 The mountain offers 81 trails served by nine lifts.
 It receives the most snowfall of any ski area in the Northeastern U.S. and is known for its gladed skiing.

 In 2008, Jay Peak Resort was purchased by a group of investors headed by Ariel Quiros and the resort's CEO, Bill Stenger.
 They raised money from EB5 investors and undertook a major expansion of the resort's facilities, adding, among other things, new hotels, condos, an ice rink and a water park.
-On April 14, 2016, Jay Peak and another Vermont mountain, Burke Mountain Ski Area, were seized by U.S. government officials amid investigations regarding fraudulent offerings of securities.
+In 2016, Jay Peak and another Vermont mountain, Burke Mountain Ski Area, were seized by U.S. government officials amid investigations regarding fraudulent offerings of securities.
 Quiros and Stenger pleaded guilty and received prison sentences.

-The resort was operated under US government receivership for more than six years, and in 2022 it was sold,on behalf of the defrauded EB5 investors, to Pacific Group Resorts, Inc.
+The resort was operated under US government receivership for more than six years, and in 2022 it was purchased by Pacific Group Resorts, Inc., with proceeds going to the defrauded EB5 investors.

 History

-The ski trails were carved into the mountain during the 1950s primarily by its first ski school director/general manager, Walter Foeger, an Austrian and former racer who had previously trained the Spanish Olympic ski team.
-He arrived in 1956.
-He developed a method of teaching parallel skiing that avoided first having to teach the student snowplow/stem turns.
-Instead, students were taught to change direction by means of a slight hop keeping the tips of the skis on the snow, and displacing the back of the skis sideways.
-He called his ski teaching method "Natur Teknik" (natural technique).
-The Jay Peak ski school offered a "learn to ski in a week" guarantee.
-The method was adopted by a number of other ski areas.